 - Enterprises that need a complete phone solution for their expanding environment: RingCentral provides equipment leases, allowing businesses to utilize the best technologies—both software and hardware—for their needs.
 It landed on our top picks for the best call center phones and best call center phone systems.

 - International calling: RingCentral supports international calling for those with a global presence.
 Its plans already include calls to Puerto Rico and Canada, and per-minute fees for other countries start at 1 cent.
-It is one of our recommended phone systems in our guide on international calling rates and is among our list of the best services for VoIP international calls.
+It’s one of our recommended phone systems for our guide on international calling rates and is among our list of the best services for VoIP international calls.

 - Call management: RingCentral made it to our best call management systems list as it features advanced capabilities along with its call management features, such as call monitoring, call handling, and phone system administration.